 NOTE 14 - SUBSEQUENT EVENTS

-The Company evaluated subsequent events through January 10, 2022, the date the financial statements were issued, except for items (G), (H) and (I) as to which the date is February 17, 2022.
+The Company evaluated subsequent events through January 10, 2022, the date the financial statements were issued.
 The Company has concluded that no subsequent event has occurred that require disclosure other than the below:

 A. Lease Update